 By investing in the top-of-the-line microphones for dictation, you can get clear recordings every time to make speech recognition or transcription more accurate.
-These microphones, despite being the best available, are not always the most expensive.
+These microphones, despite being the best available, are not always the most expensive – and often have additional features such as configurable buttons.
 Find the microphone below that best suits your dictation needs.

 Handheld dictation microphones

 Most handheld dictation microphones have configurable buttons that can be used to perform functions on your device.
-When paired with speech recognition, handheld microphones can also reduce manual clicking and typing – in some cases making EHR navigation entirely hands-free.
+When paired with speech recognition, handheld microphones can also reduce manual clicking and typing.

 Philips Speechmike Premium Air SMP4000